 1) We have become aware how useful it is to understand staff sentiment

-2) Technology has provided the means
+2) Technology has provided the means to survey more effectively

 A three-four month interval gives you time to do the whole learning cycle properly: learn using a survey, thank the staff, plan, do the work, give it time to bed in, tweak as needed, then start again.

 Although, it does depend on what you have been doing before.
 For example, it doesn’t make sense to start with a quarterly survey schedule if the staff are not used to it, are already pushed for time and have no sense of what value the exercise would bring them.

 Starting from scratch, it would usually be best to start with a one-off employee engagement survey, taking time to explain carefully to staff, line managers and the board what you are doing, why, how it will work and what benefits should flow from it.